 Repsol (REPYY) Gets a Buy Rating from Kepler Capital

-Kepler Capital analyst Bertrand Hodee maintained a Buy rating on Repsol (REPYY) yesterday and set a price target of EUR12.00.
-The company’s shares closed last Monday at $6.85, close to its 52-week low of $6.30.
+Kepler Capital analyst Pablo Cuadrado maintained a Buy rating on Repsol (REPYY) yesterday and set a price target of EUR12.00.
+The company’s shares closed last Monday at $8.20.

 See today’s analyst top recommended stocks >>

-Based on Repsol’s latest earnings release for the quarter ending December 31, the company reported a quarterly GAAP net loss of $5.86 billion.
-In comparison, last year the company had a net profit of $186 million.
+Based on Repsol’s latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $12.22 billion and GAAP net loss of $5.28 billion.
+In comparison, last year the company earned revenue of $13.1 billion and had a net profit of $170 million.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.